How to Buy Stocks in Singapore in 5 Easy Steps (2024) + Tips

 Step 2: Fund your investment brokerage account

-Before you can begin trading, you need to transfer money to your account.
-Your brokerage might have a minimum funding requirement, so you’ll need to make sure you have the requisite amount.
+Before you can start trading, you need to transfer money to your account.
+Your brokerage might have a minimum funding requirement, so you’ll need to ensure you have the requisite amount.

 Brokerages usually accept multiple funding methods, such as the following: